-Many EC flux-tower sites that use the eddy covariance technique routinely acquire the biometeorological variables used in the calculation of GPP, LAI, fRvis, NDVIbr, fAPAR and CC.
-During the spring stage, LAI, fRvis and GPP-based estimates are biased by about 10 to 17 days. fRvis and GPP are the worst performing predictors, especially GPP.
-On the other hand, this study shows that NDVIbr, fAPAR and CC are able to reproduce interannual variation of spring budburst with a bias of about one week when MOS is considered (Figs. 3 and 4, Table S2).
-In same vein, the use of CC based-method is also another robust alternative for monitoring spring and autumn phenological transitions in EC flux-tower sites.
-However, CC and fAPAR require additional measurements of transmitted radiation below the canopy.
-Indeed, such measurements are not commonly achieved at EC flux measurement sites and should be deployed as, in addition to phenology, transmitted radiation data time-series can also be used to estimate Leaf Area Index and to characterize its seasonal dynamics (Keenan et al. 2014).
-These measurements must be performed using an appropriate number of below-canopy radiation sensors to take the

-- heterogeneity of the canopy structure into account (Pontailler, 1990; Link et al. 2004; Garrity et al. 2011; Webster et al. 2016).
-When such data are available, derived phenological metrics can be used to conduct retrospective studies in order to interpret 530 the interannual variability of carbon fluxes and are preferable to those derived from the fluxes themselves such GPP or NEP, - as already pointed in Gonsamo et al. (2013).
+Many flux-tower sites that use the eddy covariance technique routinely acquire the biometeorological variables used in the calculation of GPP, LAI, $f R{vis}$, NDVIbr, f APAR and CC.
+During the spring stage, LAI, $f R{vis}$ and GPP-based estimates are biased by about 10 to 17 d. $f R{vis}$ and GPP are the worst-performing predictors, especially GPP.
+On the other hand, this study shows that NDVIbr, f APAR and CC are able to reproduce interannual variation in spring budburst with a bias of about 1 week when MOS is considered (Figs. 3 and 4, Table S2).
+In the same vein, the use of the CCbased method is also another robust alternative for monitoring spring and autumn phenological transitions at EC fluxtower sites.
+However, CC and f APAR require additional measurements of transmitted radiation below the canopy.
+Indeed, such measurements are not commonly achieved at EC flux measurement sites and should be deployed as transmitted radiation data time series, in addition to phenology, can also be used to estimate leaf area index and to characterize its seasonal dynamics (Keenan et al., 2014).
+These measurements must be performed using an appropriate number of below-canopy radiation sensors to take the heterogeneity of the canopy structure into account (Pontailler, 1990; Link et al., 2004; Garrity et al., 2011; Webster et al., 2016).
+When such data are available, derived phenological metrics can be used to conduct retrospective studies in order to interpret the interannual variability of carbon fluxes and are preferable to those derived from the fluxes themselves such GPP or NEE as already pointed out in Gonsamo et al. (2013).